anoma/juvix-docs/docs/reference/language/pragmas.juvix.md

 In this scenario, inlining is enabled for `f`, `g` and disabled for `h`.

-Pragmas are mappings in [YAML](https://yaml.org/) syntax, albeit the outermost braces are not mandated for the top-level mapping if it's on a single line.
+Pragmas are mappings in [YAML](https://yaml.org/) syntax, except that the outermost braces are not mandatory for the top-level mapping if it's on a single line.
 If the compiler encounters any unrecognized pragmas, they will be disregarded to ensure backwards compatibility.
 Although pragmas influence the compilation process, they don't carry any semantic significance - eliminating all pragmas